svermeulen/vim-macrobatics/README.md

 * `g:Mac_NamedMacrosDirectory` - The directory to store the files associated with [named macros](#named-macros)
 * `g:Mac_NamedMacroParameters` - The list of [named parameters](#parameterized-macros) associated with any macros that you want to be parameterized.
 * `g:Mac_NamedMacroParametersByFileType` - The list of [named parameters](#parameterized-macros) associated with any filetype specific macros that you want to be parameterized.
+* `g:Mac_FzfOptions` - The options used to configure the fzf window that is used to choose named macros / named parameters.

 ## FAQ